 All other cookies are strictly necessary to make the site work (such as cookies to see if you’re logged in).

 Click here to learn how to disable cookies in your web browser.

-This site uses a service called Web-stat for statistics about visitors, and will collect anonymised information about you.
+This site uses a service called Plausible for statistics about visitors, and it will collect anonymised information about you.